Sequence of events when you request a web page

 There are many server-side scripting languages.
 The most commonly used are discussed below:

 PHP is an open-source server-side scripting language specifically designed for web applications.
 It is the most commonly used scripting language.
-It enables to retrieve and manipulate data from the database.
+It enables retrieval and manipulates of data from the database.
 It is used along with SQL to query the database.
 PHP is fast and easy to learn and code.
 Facebook, Wikipedia and WordPress are said to be using PHP.

 Python is a simple yet powerful open-source programming language.
 It is good for beginners because it is easy to learn and fast to read.
 Google and YouTube are said to be using Python.
 It is an object-oriented programming language with efficient data structures and dynamic data-typing.
 It has become one of the most popular languages for rapid application development as well as web development.
 Being an interpreted language, combined with object-oriented features has made it evolve into a perfect language for various development platforms.